vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

     redirections
 -   Unavailable videos are also listed for YouTube playlists.
 Use --compat-options no-youtube-unavailable-videos to remove this
--   The upload dates extracted from YouTube are in UTC.
+-   The upload dates extracted from YouTube are in UTC when available.
+    Use --compat-options no-youtube-prefer-utc-upload-date to prefer the
+    non-UTC upload date.
 -   If ffmpeg is used as the downloader, the downloading and merging of formats happen in a single step when possible.
 Use --compat-options no-direct-merge to revert this